Customer support is hard.

 A good knowledge base provides benefits to both you and your customers.
 Let’s take a look at a few.

 The vast majority of customers in today’s world prefer not to interact with a customer service agent if they have a question or issue.
-In fact, Salesforce reports that 89% of millennials use a search engine to get their questions answered before calling customer service.
+In fact, Salesforce reports that 89 percent of millennials use a search engine to get their questions answered before calling customer service.

 A well-organized knowledge base is the perfect solution to make customers like this happy.
 All they’ll have to do is get to your website, search for what they need, and they’re all set.
 And since most knowledge bases are also SEO-friendly, your customers may even be able to find what they need just by searching on Google.